-Can I take an e-bike off campus?
+- Can I take an e-bike or scooter off campus?

-How do I turn it on?
+- How do I turn it on?

 E-bikes are a powerful way to get around campus, including up-hills.
 With too much stress, however, it’s been recorded that the electric assist temporarily shuts.

-What happens if the e-bike runs out of battery?
+- What happens if the e-bike runs out of battery?

 No worries!
 All e-bikes also work as normal bikes, too.
 An alert will go out to our team to swap recharge the battery.